Criteria for Foster Carers

 Applicants may own their own home or live in rented accommodation.

 The main carer is expected to be a vehicle driver and have access to a vehicle during the day wherever possible.
 This is particularly important for those children under 10 years of age, who may have frequent contact with birth family (where deemed appropriate), and require transport to school, nursery and activities.
 HCC's Specialist and Safeguarding Services does not endorse the use of taxis for this purpose.
-Carers are expected to provide up to 100 miles transport each month.
-HCC's Specialist and Safeguarding Services will meet the cost of any additional mileage that is required as part of fostering duties through the HCC scheme to reimburse through mileage claims.
-Carers who live in a major town such as Stevenage, Watford or Hemel Hempstead and are accessible to senior schools may not need to meet the above criteria regarding driving.
+In certain circumstances, applications may be considered from people who do not hold a driving license or drive a car.

 12. Child Care Experience

-It is important that the applicant who is going to be the main carer has some experience of 'hands-on' care of children of the age group in which the applicants are interested.
+It is important that the applicant who is going to be the main carer can evidence relevant childcare experience of children of the age group in which the applicants are interested to foster.

 13. Family Contact